bhavinc/predify2021/README.md

 - loguru
 ```

+`Repository structure`
-The model_factory package gives predified versions of the models using `get_model` function.
-It is used in ther experiments for calculating the manifold projection (correlation distances), mCE scores, and the adersarial robustness across timesteps.
+`model_factory` package gives predified versions of the models using `get_model` function.
+It is used in ther experiments.
+`adversarial_attacks` contains all scripts for performing and analysing adversarial attacks.
+`mCE_scores` contains all scripts for performing and calculating mCE scores on the predified networks.
+`manifold_projection` contains all scripts for calculating the correlation distances between clean and noisy representations.